RD&E services during Coronavirus

-- Additional Patient Guidance re: COVID-19 for all patients attending an Outpatient Appointment (click to download)
+- Additional Patient Guidance re: COVID-19 for all patients attending an Outpatient Appointment

-- A leaflet on wearing a face covering during COVID-19 (click to download)
+- A leaflet on wearing a face covering during COVID-19

-From Monday the 15th of June 2020 you will need to wear a face covering when you come to hospital or care setting as an outpatient.
+You will need to wear a face covering when you come to hospital or care setting as an outpatient.

 Face coverings intend to minimise the risk of people transmitting Coronavirus unknowingly, as it is possible to have mild or no symptoms.
 For more information, please see above.

 Social distancing and other measures

 Please observe all instructions on hand hygiene, mask wearing and social distancing - see 'Face coverings and social distancing' above.